lirandepira/lirandepira.github.io/README.md

 More formally, I introduce myself as a computer scientist, and to my advantage, computer science is a massive crossroad.
 It has enabled me to build software, build software that builds software through AI, and then take it up a notch with quantum physics and make software.

 Now I research how quantum machines will learn.
-This has demanded a strong interdisciplinary approach, fostering collaboration between computer science, physics, and mathematics — essential skills for engaging in the dynamic landscape of quantum AI research.
+This demands a strong interdisciplinary approach, fostering collaboration between computer science, physics, and mathematics — essential skills for engaging in the dynamic landscape of quantum AI research.
 And it will continue to do so.

 More broadly, I am interested in deep learning, theoretical machine learning, quantum machine learning, quantum algorithms, and their subsequent disruptive applications.